stormchaserroleplaying/stormchaserRPG/Backgrounds/Cultures/Marine/index.md

 Characters raised in the marine realm culture share a variety of features in common with one another.

 ## Alignment
-Forest guardians love freedom, variety, and self-expression, so they lean strongly toward the gentler aspects of chaos.
+The denizens of marine realms love freedom, variety, and self-expression, so they lean strongly toward the gentler aspects of chaos.
 They value and protect others’ freedom as well as their own, and they are more often good than not.

 ## Features

-#### Friend of the Sea
+### Friend of the Sea
 Using gestures and sounds, you can communicate simple ideas with any beast that has an innate swimming speed.

 ### Weapon Training